exercism/v3/languages/elixir/exercises/concept/errors/.docs/instructions.md

 ## 2. Wrap the error

-When doing more research you notice that many functions are use atoms and tuples to indicate their success/failure.
+When doing more research you notice that many functions use atoms and tuples to indicate their success/failure.
 Implement `calculate/2` using this strategy.

 ```elixir
 stack = []